 If you’ve been enjoying a caffeine fix at home since lockdown, invest in a coffee machine for barista-style coffee.
 Think about creating a dedicated coffee station that can be hidden behind cupboard doors when not in use and keep everything in one place for an uncluttered finish.

 2. GET YOUR DRAWERS IN ORDER

 The pandemic has seen more and more of us turning our hands to home baking.
-Whether you are a keen chef or a novice cook, drawer organisation is essential in giving you quick access to all the essential tools, from rolling pins and serving spoons to carving knifes.
+Whether you are a keen chef or a novice cook, clever kitchen storage ideas and drawer organisation is essential in giving you quick access to all the essential tools, from rolling pins and serving spoons to carving knifes.